Skip to Main Content

 Articles can take up to 5 business days to arrive in your email.

 Books can take up to 10 business days to arrive at Ryan Library.
 When your book is available, you will receive an email from the Iona University Libraries' stating that your book is ready for pick-up behind the Research Desk at Ryan Library.
-The books will be in a bag with your name on it; feel free to ask a librarian to hand you the bag or pick up the bag yourself.
+The books will be in a bag with your name on it.

-For more information about Interlibrary Loan - including information about due dates for Interlibrary Loan items - see the Interlibrary Loans page.
+For more information see the Interlibrary Loans page.